davidorban/sensayhacks/documentation/tech_stack_document.md

 Our project also leverages several external services that enhance functionality and support rapid development:

 - **Supabase** (Auth and Database)
-  - Provides both user authentication and data storage via PostgreSQL, making it easy to manage user data and application state.

-- **Sensay API**
-  - Serves as the connection point for demonstrating various prototype features.
-  - While some interactions (like token payments and voice simulation) are mocked in this demo, the API integration lays a foundation for future enhancements.
+  - Provides user authentication (`@supabase/ssr`, `@supabase/auth-ui-react`) and the underlying PostgreSQL database for session/user management.

-- **Mock Implementations for Web3 and Telephony**
+- **Mock Implementations for Sensay API, Web3, and Telephony**
-  - Simulate $SNSY token transactions in features such as Token-Gated Memories, Token-Guided Evolution, and Bonding Replicas.
+  - Interactions related to potential Sensay API calls, $SNSY token transactions (Token-Gated Memories, Token-Guided Evolution, Bonding Replicas), and voice interactions (Pure Voice) are **simulated entirely on the frontend**.
-  - These mock implementations are clearly labeled in the UI, ensuring users know that these are not live transactions but simulations.
+  - These mock implementations are clearly labeled in the UI, ensuring users understand these are demonstrations, not live operations.

 - **AI-enhanced Tools**
   - **Anthropic’s Claude 3.7 Sonnet** and **OpenAI GPT-4o** are part of our development toolkit, ensuring that we have cutting-edge assistance for coding and problem-solving, although they primarily serve to boost our development efficiency rather than direct live functionality within the app.

-These integrations allow us to mix robust backend solutions with rapid development tools, leading to a highly functional and demonstrative prototype.</n>
+These integrations allow us to mix robust backend solutions with rapid development tools, leading to a highly functional and demonstrative prototype.

 ## 5. Security and Performance Considerations